Chapter 31 BWV 40 Dazu ist erschienen der Sohn Gottes

 The voices enter in the order, T, A and B, thence moving to an animated entwining of both themes, theme A on voices and theme B on oboes underpinned by the insistently driving semi-quaver bass which had first been heard in the introduction.
 The movement ends with a return to the oratory of the prelude, accompanied by much of the material first heard in the orchestral introduction.

 The semi-quaver bass lines (e.g. bars 53-56) are significant when viewed within a perspective of Bach’s overall cantata programme.
-There are numerous places where Satan is represented by a bustling bass line, an ‘opera buffo’ figure if not of derisory fun, then certainly diminished stature.
+There are numerous places where Satan is represented by a bustling bass line, an ‘opera buffo’ figure if not of derisory fun, then certainly of diminished stature.
 It is entirely to be expected that Bach would suggest his presence within a musical portrait of Christ emerging to vanquish him.

 In fact, one might well go further and suggest that the two themes (above) are each derived from, and linked to the twinned textual statements.
 The first----the Son of God materialised for this purpose----is encapsulated in the bare nobility of theme A. The second----that He eradicate the Devil's works----is suggested by the busy-ness and scurrying of the semi-quavers in theme B. Once again, Bach rises to the challenge of portraying opposing images within the one movement.

-The first recitative is secco and for tenor and it describes the process of Christ materialising from the throne of heaven to become a mere child.
+The first recitative is secco and it describes the process of Christ materialising from the throne of heaven to become a mere child.
 We are exhorted to consider the enormity of this unique experience----the Lord becoming a servant for the salvation of mankind.
 The melodic line is packed with moments of imagery e.g. the light of illumination (rising vocal scale, bar 3) the looking up to the throne of heaven (continuo scale, bar 4), the act of descending into lowliness (bar 7), and the penetrating song of the 'Word in men's ears' (bars 13-14).
 We are left in no doubt as to Christ’s objective, but we still await its outcome.

 After the relative calm of the chorale the bass aria erupts with the sheer force of its momentum----serpent of hell, are you not afraid?----He is now born who will crush your head and redeem those lost.
 Assertive dotted rhythms permeate the oboes, violas and second violins and continuo suggesting the act of stamping and crushing.
 First violins alone resist the powerful rhythmic impetus with a continuous semi-quaver theme suggesting the slithering of a snake.